-One thing lenders do agree on is that candidates for subprime mortgages are likelier miss payments or default on their loans than borrowers with better credit.
+One thing lenders do agree on is that candidates for subprime mortgages are more likely to miss payments or default on their loans than borrowers with better credit.
 And because subprime borrowers are seen as greater repayment risks, lenders typically charge them higher interest rates and fees.

-- High closing costs.
-Lenders offset the risk of lending to borrowers with poor credit is by collecting high up-front payments.
-Origination fees of 10% or more were not uncommon before the financial crisis, but regulations have dialed them back to can range.
+- High closing costs: Lenders offset the risk of lending to riskier borrowers with poor credit by collecting high upfront payments.
+Origination fees of 10% or more were not uncommon before the financial crisis, but regulations have dialed them back.

 Types of Subprime Mortgages